How to Choose a CRM For Your Web Design Business

 What do I mean by CRM?

-In the online space, when someone talks about a CRM, typically, they are referring to a tool that can manage leads, send proposals, contracts, collect payments, and provide a good first impression to clients.
-You can do all of these things with individual tools and email but usually (not always) an all-in-one tool will be easier for you to manage.
+In the online space, when someone talks about a CRM, typically, they are referring to a tool that can manage leads, send proposals and contracts, collect payments, and provide a good first impression to clients.
+You can do all of these things with individual tools and email, but usually (not always) an all-in-one tool will be easier for you to manage.

 What features do you need?